 If you see something in a 15Five check-in that you want to take action on, there are a few actions you can take.
 You can pass an item up the chain or flag it for follow up.
 You can also @mention another team member in your comment to make sure the right people are collaborating or are aware of each other's efforts or an issue that may come up.

-For starters, we recommend that admins and leaders ask their people company wide questions.
-The standard, “What's going well?” and “What challenges are you facing?” are a great place to start and will give you insight into what is and isn't working in your organization.
+For starters, we recommend that admins and leaders ask their people company-wide questions.
+The standard, “What's going well?” and “What challenges are you facing?” is a great place to start and will give you insight into what is and isn't working in your organization.

 Common use cases for reporting in 15Five